DrSAR/Graduate2017/README.md

 For those whose Leadership experiences originate in work or volunteer opportunities, provide context for the selection committee that demonstrates how your contribution went beyond the expectations of your work/volunteer position.
 Your communication skills are reflected by the clarity of your application, which speaks to your leadership potential and demonstrated ability.

-## Attachment: Research contributions (maximum 1 page)
+## Attachment: Research experience (maximum 2 pages)

-From the research contributions listed in your CV, choose up to five that you judge to be the most significant and relevant to your research proposal.
-For each of these contributions:
+Describe your previous research experience, and how it is relevant to your graduate school goals.
+As specifically as possible:

-* describe your role in the research, including by clarifying your contribution to collaborative research and to the actual writing of joint publications;
+* explain the research in terms that a trained scientist not familiar with the research can understand describe your own role in the research, indicating any collaboration with other researchers, and the form of that collaboration
-* discuss the reasons for selecting the medium (e.g., journal article, conference presentation, etc.) for mobilizing the research, if appropriate;
-* indicate any collaboration with other researchers and/or with other knowledge users from outside academia;
-* discuss the significance, relevance and impact of your work in relation to the social sciences and humanities, the natural sciences and engineering or to health-related fields and processes, if appropriate;
+* discuss the significance, relevance and impact of your work, including any publications or conference presentations that resulted from your efforts
-describe their significance in terms of demonstrating your research leadership and sphere of influence at the institutional level and beyond; and,
+* describe the significance of your research experience in terms of demonstrating your research leadership
 * discuss the impact and importance of these activities in terms of your career aspirations.

 This element speaks directly to the following selection criterion: Research potential and leadership (potential and demonstrated ability).